Abraham Prescott Double Bass, circa 1845 Concord, New Hampshire

 A short history of the Abraham Prescott workshop:

+The Abraham Prescott double bass is an early American classic, one which can still be found in concert halls around the world.
 Based on the great variety of instruments made, along with the tales the instruments tell us when examining the construction, Prescott was working without forms and templates.
-His business grew and the addition of workers (Dearborn Brothers) began Prescott as more of a manufacturer of instruments.
-The Dearborn’s had perhaps some better training and the instruments made during this time have a greater sense of refinement.
+His business grew and the addition of workers (Dearborn Brothers) saw Prescott become more of a manufacturer of instruments.
+The Dearborns had perhaps some better training and the instruments made during this time have a greater sense of refinement.
 In the early 1830’s Abraham moved the workshop from Deerfield to Concord, New Hampshire to expand his production and by the mid to late 1830’s began the construction of Melodians and eventually Organs.
 By 1850 Abraham retired and left the business to his sons.
 In 1858 the firm became The Prescott Brothers, and at that time, the string instrument portion of the business was either sold off and/or continued by the Dearborn Brothers under their own name, however the production of orchestral instruments appears to have been over by the 1860s?
 In the 1870s the business became the Prescott Organ Company but by 1886 Organs had been all but sidelined as the production of pianos was in full swing.
 By the 1890s, the Prescott Piano Company became the official name, with the listed officers being Willis Thompson (President) and George D.B.
 Prescott (Treasurer).
 In 1896 the Concord facility was completely lost to fire and a new workshop was begun in a warehouse close to the original workshop.
 The company had a large distribution and dealer base throughout North America but eventually was out of business around the 1920s.

 Leslie R. Martin, a bass player with the Boston Symphony Orchestra from 1957 until his retirement in 1987.